See what mortgage you qualify for

-If you own a second home that you rent out, a full-time rental property or another investment property, you may be wondering how to get the most value from your real estate investment.
+If you own a second home that you rent out – a full-time rental property or another investment property – you may wonder how to get the most value from your real estate investment.

-One way to do it is with a home equity line of credit (HELOC).
+One way is with a home equity line of credit (HELOC).
 As the name suggests, you can use this type of loan to borrow against a home’s available equity (which is the difference between what you owe and the value of your property).

-But is it the right option for you?
+But is this the right option for you?
 Read on to find out.

 What Is a Home Equity Line of Credit (HELOC)?

-A HELOC lets you borrow against the equity in your home.
-It’s similar to a home equity loan, but with a HELOC, there’s greater flexibility around how and when you access equity.
-It’s a little bit like a credit card, but with lower interest rates.
+When you have equity in your home, why not borrow against it?
+You can use your home’s value to accomplish goals with a home equity line of credit (HELOC).
+A HELOC is similar to a home equity loan, but with a HELOC, there’s greater flexibility around how and when you access equity.
+It’s a bit like a credit card, but typically with lower interest rates, and your home is used as collateral to secure the loan.

 Most HELOCs have two stages:

-- The repayment period: After the draw period, you won’t be able to draw from your home equity anymore.
-You’ll have up to 20 years to pay off the remaining balance.
+- The repayment period: After the draw period, you won’t be able to borrow from your home equity anymore.
+You’ll then have up to 20 years to pay off the remaining balance.

 HELOCs often come with variable interest rates that go up or down based on market interest rates.
 Depending on the terms of your HELOC, the interest rate can change every month or year.